Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KRDO

 A Hong Kong museum dedicated to the victims of June 4 was forced to close earlier this year and moved its entire collection online citing “political oppression.”

+And on Friday, two more Tiananmen Square crackdown memorials were also removed from Hong Kong campuses.

+The Chinese University of Hong Kong took down a “Goddess of Democracy” statue, stating it never authorized the display in the first place.
+The original figure was built out of papier-mâché by student protesters at Tiananmen Square in May 1989.
+A bronze replica was created by China-born New Zealand artist Chen Weiming and brought to the CUHK campus in 2010.

-Following news the sculpture was being dismantled, the artist Galschiøt wrote on his Twitter account, “I’m totally shocked that Hong Kong University is currently destroying the pillar of shame.
+Following news that the HKU “Pillar of Shame” sculpture was being dismantled, the artist Galschiøt wrote on his Twitter account, “I’m totally shocked that Hong Kong University is currently destroying the pillar of shame.
 It is completely unreasonable and a self-immolation against private property in Hong Kong.”

 “We encourage everyone to go out to Hong Kong University and document everything that happens with the sculpture,” he added in a statement.